FoodStats/EasyEats/README.md

 The USP of the product is it aims for a more structured and healthier consumption of ready to eat, order to eat meals for regular consumers to promote a healthier lifestyle.
 Therefore the outcome of the project is hopeful towards developing a model that can recommend items based on user utility in this domain.

+## Technical differentiators
+- Currently the use of utility based

 ## Current status
  1.Dataset generation: An intermediate method of using language models to judge the nutrition content and calorific count for each dish based on its description.
+Data is created for 1 zipcode in Dallas and 1 in Austin, texas.

  2.User utility generation: being generated as per need.
 Instead of time series, meals are being averaged out by total calories per day/ number of meals.
 Implicit criteria are frequency of attribute,browse time.

  3.Utility function: An IU-SLSQP (Implicit utility with Sequential Least square optimizer for non linear programming) for tastes with explicit utility for Nutrition price and rating combined over a Multi Atribute Utility Theory function (MAUTF).
 IU-GA (Genetic algorithm also explored)

  4.Evaluation: base results run, with acceptible outcomes.
+Basic GUI Achieved.

 ## Future Scope
  1.building an app/web interface.